srcspider/nightdragon/README.md

 the pattern.

 <b>To run unit tests</b> simply call phpunit on the `phpunit.xml` configuration
 file.
-You may edit the file to suit your needs better.
-Any class that works with the Instantiatable class will allow you to replace itself with a mock.
+You must create the file to suit your needs.
+Any class that works with the `Instantiatable` class will allow you to replace it with a mock.

 <pre>
 phpunit -c phpunit.xml
 </pre>

 Tests are located in each module's <code>+App/tests</code>.
-You may place them anywhere, but make sure to point phpunit.xml to that location.
+You may place them anywhere, but make sure to point `phpunit.xml` to that location.

 See: docs/README.md for more information